Website icon Xpert.Digital

 📈 Year 2022: An impressive 47.7 kilograms

 In 2022, per capita consumption of frozen food in Germany reached an impressive 47.7 kilograms.
-This shows a notable increase compared to the late 1970s.
-But what exactly does the term “frozen food” cover?
+This represents a remarkable increase compared to the late 1970s.
+But what exactly falls under the term "frozen food"?

-🍽️ Frozen foods cover a wide range of foods
+🍽️ Frozen food encompasses a wide range of foods

-Frozen foods include a wide range of foods that are frozen and stored in this state.
-This includes:
+Frozen food encompasses a wide range of foods that are deep-frozen and stored in that state.
+These include:

-This includes not only a variety of vegetables, but also frozen fruits and even fruit juices.
+This includes not only a wide variety of vegetables, but also frozen fruits and even fruit juices.

 2. Meat and fish products

-Meat and fish are often frozen to extend their shelf life.
-Consumers can enjoy a variety of meat and fish dishes.
+Meat and fish are often deep-frozen to extend their shelf life.
+This allows consumers to enjoy a wide variety of meat and fish dishes.

 3. Pizzas and frozen meals